RandyGaul/cute_framework/doc/string/strpool/strpool_cstr.md

 # strpool_cstr

-Returns the c-string for a given string id.
+Returns the NUL terminated c-string for a given string id.

 ## Syntax